w3f/messaging/paying/probabalistic.md

 An interestingly straightforward solution would likely be to certify VRF keys using the machine itself as a unique resource, via Intel SGX and Arm TrustZone.
 These lack strong threat models but they suffice for preventing malicious mining.
 If we run the VRF outside the trust boundary, then Alice could employ malware to mint VRF keys, but she could equally well create numerous phone number registrations with Android malware.  iPhones have no usable trusted computing system, so maybe this works only for relays, or maybe iPhone users can pay real money.

-We foresee two realistic short-term solutions here:
+We foresee two realistic straightforward short-term solutions here:

  - Commerce:  Alice pays for her VRF key so only user generated cover traffic wins.
- - We certify relay VRF keys using Intel SGX so that only relay generated cover traffic wins.
+ - We certify relay VRF keys using Intel SGX with only relay generated cover traffic winning.
  ...

+We should investigate if proof-of-stake blockchain tools provide another better solution, like Ouroboros limiting block outputs or whatever.
+If we solve network view below via something like Blockmania then some multi-teared winning notion might circularly validate VRF keys for both relays and users.

 ### Alice should sample the full network fairly

 Imagine first that Alice pays for registering her VRF key, but chooses network nodes however she likes.
 If she controls relays in each layer, then she could sacrifice her anonymity to extract free services from relays owned by others.
 We do not consider this an unpleasant but not necessarily catastrophic attack.
 We might ensure Alice's nodes contribute network services, but this requires punishments.